 As a pet owner, you are the one that is most likely going to know that something is wrong with your beloved animal.
 It’s important to keep an eye out for these symptoms that could indicate your pet has cancer:

 - Trouble urinating or passing stool

 If you spot a lump on your pet, it’s important to have it identified quickly.
 However, it’s possible that the lump is only a soft tissue sarcoma.
 These lumps commonly appear in the connective tissue of older animals, and most frequently in larger breeds of dog.

 For most types of pets, cancer treatment options are the same as they are for humans, and include surgery, chemotherapy, radiation, and immunotherapy.
 The best treatment option for your pet will primarily depend on the type of cancer your pet has, your pet’s species, and what stage the cancer is in.

 If you would like more information concerning your pet, contact Forever Vet Animal Hospital and ask about our veterinary services in Ponte Vedra Beach, FL.
 We have 8 locations and are open 7 days a week with extended hours.
-Serving Jacksonville, Orlando, Nocatee, St. Johns, St. Augustine, Ponte Verda and more.
+Serving Jacksonville, Jacksonville Beach, Orlando, Nocatee, St. Johns, St. Augustine, Ponte Vedra and more.